 2. Fear to Get Motivated

 The average person lives about 80 years.
-Each moment spent in mediocrity is a moment lost in greatness.
+Each moment spent in mediocrity is a moment you can never be great.
 Every second spent in a situation you don’t like is a second lost enjoying one that you do.

-Imagine talking to yourself 10 years ago and explaining to him his current situation.
+Imagine talking to yourself 10 years ago and explaining to he or she their current situation.
 Will you be excited about the conversation or will you dread it?
 Will you have an inspiring story or a worthless excuse?

 More on with fearClick here to sign up